jlgarrett/Masters_Projects/multisatellite.md

-Title: Multi-satellite data fusion for algal bloom monitoring
+Multi-satellite data fusion for algal bloom monitoring --
 Advisor: Joseph Garrett

 Harmful algal blooms pose a significant risk to fish farmers, and the risk is only increasing because of climate change.
 Hyperspectral imaging satellites, such as NTNU's  [HYPSO-1](https://www.ntnu.edu/web/smallsat/ntnu-smallsat-lab), can resolve the characteristics of algal blooms near fish farms.
 However, because such satellites are limited by their data and energy budgets, they can only image a limited number of locations each day.
 A harmful algal bloom monitoring system would benefit from incorporating satellites which image the whole earth at a high spatial resolution, such as Sentinel-2.